 Guest Blog: Ireland’s international traders remain optimistic for 2016

-Companies are right to be optimistic; we have all seen that the combination of wage restraint during the crisis years and the exchange rate effects of the ECB’s programme of Quantitative Easing have both provided a lift to Irish competitiveness.
+We have all seen that the combination of wage restraint during the crisis years and the exchange rate effects of the ECB’s programme of Quantitative Easing have both provided a lift to Irish competitiveness.

-This slip in confidence levels reflects the recent deterioration in the global trade environment.
-World trade growth has slowed sharply this year, with import volumes in leading emerging markets, such as China, Russia and Brazil, weakening significantly.
+Despite these positives, overall exporter optimism had actually eased somewhat in Ireland.
+This was reflective of reduced optimism in the performance of the global economy.
+Irish companies expected the global economy to worsen slightly during that period.
+This slip in confidence levels reflected the deterioration in the global trade environment.
+World trade growth had slowed sharply that year, with import volumes in leading emerging markets, such as China, Russia and Brazil, weakening significantly.

-However, the recent downturn appears more cyclical than structural in nature.
+However, the recent downturn appeared more cyclical than structural in nature.
 As many of these economies benefit from strong economic fundamentals, they are likely to be an important driver of global economic growth and trade over the medium term.

 Across Europe, stronger competition is the single most dominant challenge for businesses trading internationally.
 In line with rising cost pressures and anecdotal reports that companies are reaching the limit on the amount of cost increases they are able to swallow before passing them onto consumers, the emergence of competitors who compete solely on price is outlined as the biggest challenge, with the majority of Irish firms also highlighting it as their main worry.

 With such competition becoming a concern, differentiation becomes increasingly important.
-That is why many Irish corporates are focusing on improving customer satisfaction and employee skillsets as their main objectives for the next six months.
+That is why many Irish corporates are focusing on improving customer satisfaction and employee skill sets as their main objectives for the next six months.